chhakuli123/Project1-Fashion-trends/README.md

 ---

-##What I learned from this Project?
+## What I learned from this Project

--This project gave me good learning experience.
+- This project gave me good learning experience.
--I learned how to use HTML and CSS to create a beutiful website.
+- I learned how to use HTML and CSS to create a beutiful website.
--I learned about the ways of positioning elements in the HTML and CSS.
+- I learned about the ways of positioning elements in the HTML and CSS.
-#This project took around 4.30 hours to complete.
+## This project took around 5 hours to complete.